 Play Areas: Indoor and outdoor play areas are closed, including the Splash Pad, Bee Hive, Woodland Adventure, Hanifl Family Wild Woods, and the Conservation Carousel.

 Gift Shop: Limited entry is allowed at select gift shop locations and guests are required to maintain social distancing practices while visiting.

-Food & Beverage: A limited food menu will be available at the outdoor Grizzly Coast Café (weather dependent).
+Food & Beverage: A limited food menu will be available at the Call of the Wild.
 Vending machine snacks and beverages will also be available throughout the Zoo.
-Tables and chairs adjacent to the outdoor café are reserved for those placing orders from the café.
 If the limited food selection does not meet your needs, please plan to pack a snack that you can eat on the go.

 Public Transportation: Metro Transit bus service is now running and dropping off at a new temporary stop near the East Parking Lot.
 The bus does not currently pick up at the shelter in front of the Lower South Entry.
 For bus schedules and information, call 612.373.3333 or visit mvta.com.

 Interested in how your visit to the Minnesota Zoo will look?

 We have developed circulation paths that will guide guests through the entire Zoo.
 You can see how guests will move through the zoo by using this map.